babakks/vscode-juju-charmcraft-ide/README.md

 ## Linting on save

-If you have a virtual environment set up in your charm's directory, then the *Run Lint on Save" option is already enabled.
-With this option, when you save a Python file(either source code or test), the designated Tox environment `lint` (which is defined under the `testenv:lint` section in `tox.ini`) will be triggered, and the output will be interpreted and displayed in the editor as diagnostics (i.e., red squiggly lines).
-You can customize the extension to invoke a different Tox environment (or multiple environments).
-It's also possible run arbitrary shell commands when saving a file.
+If you have a virtual environment set up in your charm's directory, then the *Run Lint on Save* option is already enabled.
+With this option, when you save a Python file (either source code or test) the designated Tox environment `lint` (which is defined under the `[testenv:lint]` section in `tox.ini` file) will be triggered, and the output will be interpreted and displayed in the editor as diagnostics (i.e., red squiggly lines).
+You can customize the extension to invoke different Tox environments.
+It's also possible to run arbitrary shell commands when saving a file.
 You can check the [Configuration](#configuration) section for more details.

 Currently, diagnostics are interpreted for these linters:

-- codespell
+- `codespell`
-- flake8 (or pflake8)
+- `flake8` (or `pflake8`)
-- mypy
+- `mypy`
-- pydocstyle
+- `pydocstyle`
-- pylint
+- `pylint`
-- ruff
+- `ruff`

-ℹ️ To disable the *Run Lint on Save* option, set `charmcraft-ide.runLintOnSave.enabled` configuration option to `false`.
+ℹ️ To disable the *Run Lint on Save* option, set `charmcraft-ide.runLintOnSave` configuration's `enabled` parameter to `false`.

 ## Configuration